BitPangea/bitpangea/thecodex/003-world-properties/codex-WP-S-II/codex-WP-S-II-review.md

 # Result

-Codex WP-II establishes **Region** as the second adopted World Property within the World Properties Domain.
+Codex WP-S-II establishes **Region** as the second adopted World Property within the World Properties Domain.

-Together with **WP-I — The Extent**, it begins the constitutional recognition of the Spatial Properties possessed by the World itself while preserving sufficient architectural flexibility for future constitutional discovery.
+Together with **WP-S-I — The Extent**, it begins the constitutional recognition of the Spatial Properties possessed by the World itself while preserving sufficient architectural flexibility for future constitutional discovery.